srMarquinho/ultimate-dividend-portfolio/README.md

 ------------------

-And if you found this helpful and appreciate the time put on this sheet, send your love by donating any amount for the kids piggy bank.
+And if you found this helpful and appreciate the time put on this sheet, send your love by donating any amount to the kids piggy bank. *Any* amount won't be unnoticed.
+If you like to give me some reference, I can then thank you personally.

 By doing this you will be contributing to future updates and features. **THANK YOU!** :kissing_smiling_eyes:

 <div>